Tooling reference

 Core command families

-Run npm run org2 -- --help for current top-level usage.
+Run org2 version or org2 --version to inspect the installed package version, and org2 --help for current top-level usage.
 AI architecture, job design, draft artifacts, and provider boundaries are documented separately in AI processing architecture, AI job manifests, AI draft artifacts, and AI adapter interface so the deterministic CLI surface stays clear.

 Main workflows: